 Those who have started and/or stopped smoking in the past 25 years may not qualify, depending on the type of cancer.
 However, you may still be eligible for some form of compensation.
 Please contact us for more information regarding your potential case.

 Pharmaceutical companies have a duty to patients and customers to ensure their drugs are effectively treating the symptoms and disorders that are advertised.
 Additionally, they have a responsibility to test their products on a regular basis to confirm the positive effects of said drug.

-All those who manufacture ranitidine products, such as Zantac, failed to test their drugs to ensure that they could not break down into NDMA under the most routine conditions.
+All those who manufacture ranitidine tablets and other products, such as Zantac, failed to test their drugs to ensure that they could not break down into NDMA under the most routine conditions.
 Additionally, the inherently unstable nature of ranitidine suggests that the drug was never actually safe to begin with due to an inherent defect in the product – a defect that arguably would have been discovered had proper testing been done on the drug.

 By failing to uphold their duty of care in their products, these pharmaceutical companies exhibited gross negligence – and should thus be held accountable for their actions.

 If you or a loved one have had a cancer diagnosis after at least one year of regular Zantac use, please contact us immediately to discuss your case during a free consultation.
 You are not alone in this, and we will help you fight to receive the compensation and closure you deserve for your pain and suffering.
 A Zantac cancer lawsuit can help you recuperate many of the damages you’ve been dealt.